javalabsfs/javalabsfs.github.io/_docs/02-git.md

 ---

 If you would like to dive deeper into Git and GitHub, we highly encourage you to explore on your own.
 Google is a great resource for learning more about these tools.
-For a solid introduction, [here](https://www.w3schools.com/git/default.asp?remote=github) is a helpful link to get you started.
+For a solid introduction, [this](https://www.w3schools.com/git/default.asp?remote=github) is a helpful link to get you started.
+Check out the links in the footnotes too.

 ---